 Senior hairstylist Lily Nguyen of Burnaby, BC approves of this idea.
 She states, “This is beneficial for women looking for volume or more of shaping to their hair.”

 The ultimate rule is to always ask or start with a longer length.
 The layers would then be easier to style and maintain.

 The face frame isn’t a wash-and-go type of haircut.
-Nguyen points out that “curtain bangs and layers look best when being blow-dried.”
+Nguyen points out that “a haircut with curtain bangs and layers looks best when being blow-dried.”